Professor of History

 Caitlin Corning is a professor of history and has been at George Fox since 1996.
 She received a BA in History and Latin from Seattle Pacific University, an MA in Medieval Studies from the Centre for Medieval Studies at the University of Leeds, and a PhD in early Medieval history from the University of Leeds.

-Her specialties include early Medieval church history, specifically the relationship between the Roman and Celtic traditions in the sixth-eighth centuries.
-She also has interests in Late Antiquity and sub-Roman Britain.
-Caitlin's new book, The Celtic and Roman Traditions: Conflict and Consensus in the Early Medieval Church, was published by Palgrave-Macmillian in 2006.
+Her specialties include early Medieval church history, specifically the relationship between the Roman and Celtic traditions in the sixth to eighth centuries.
+She also has interests in Late Antiquity and sub-Roman Britain as well as the modern controversy surrounding the dating of Easter.
+Caitlin's newest book, World History, A Short Visual Introduction, was published by Fortress Press in 2015.

-Caitlin was the Chair of the Department of History and Political Science from 2000 to Spring 2005 and was the 2002 recipient of the Teacher of the Year Award.
-She serves on the board of the Conference on Faith and History and is an associate editor of Religion in Eastern Europe.
+Caitlin was the chair of the Department of History and Political Science from 2000 to 2005 and was the university's 2002 recipient of the Teacher of the Year Award.
+She is also an associate editor of Occasional Papers of Religion in Eastern Europe.